Choosing the Right Location¶

 You should now see a screen that shows the unique codename that SecureDrop has generated for you.
 Note that your codename will not be the same as the codename shown in the image below.
 It is extremely important that you both remember this code and keep it secret.
 After submitting documents, you will need to provide this code to log back in and check for responses.

 The best way to protect your codename is to memorize it.
 If you cannot memorize it right away, we recommend writing it down and keeping it in a safe place at first, and gradually working to memorize it over time.
 Once you have memorized it, you should destroy the written copy.

 For detailed recommendations on best practices for managing your passphrase, check out Passphrase Best Practices.

 Once you have generated a codename and put it somewhere safe, click Continue.

 You will next be brought to the submission interface, where you may upload a document, enter a message to send to journalists, or both.
 You can only submit one document at a time, so you may want to combine several files into a zip archive if necessary.
 The maximum submission size is currently 500MB.
 If the files you wish to upload are over that limit, we recommend that you send a message to the journalist explaining this, so that they can set up another method for transferring the documents.

 When your submission is ready, click Submit.

 After clicking Submit, a confirmation page should appear, showing that your message and/or documents have been sent successfully.
 On this page you can make another submission or view responses to your previous messages.

-Once you are finished submitting documents, be certain you have saved your secret codename and then click the Exit button:
+Once you are finished submitting documents, be certain you have saved your secret codename and then click the Log out button: